 Your Scouts are your spies.
 They should be fast and travel light, which means that they are normally armed with a small blaster, a belt full of socks, and a small melee weapon.

-These masters of stealth are tasked with quietly moving in to enemy territory to gather intelligence and map out the field for their fellows.
+These masters of stealth are tasked with quietly moving into enemy territory to gather intelligence and map out the field for their fellows.
 Like all other humans, scouts should avoid operating alone and should always work in pairs.
-Most often, one scout will focus on targets and gathering intel while the other will act security for the spy mission.
+Most often, one scout will focus on targets and gathering intelligence while the other will act security for the spy mission.

 Rounding corners can be a delicate task.
 Normally, your instinct encourages you to cut a corner as close possible to reduce your walking time to a destination.
 However, while playing HvZ, it is highly recommended that go against the grain and take your corners wide.
 Zombies could be lying in wait to ambush you at any point, and dark corners are ideal hiding places.
 Therefore, take corners as wide as you are safely able to.